Sterling hits 12-wk high vs dlr, eyes on scale of QE

 LONDON, Feb 8 Sterling rose to a 12-week high against the dollar on Wednesday, tracking gains in the euro and other riskier currencies on hopes Greece would reach a deal on austerity measures and avoid a disorderly default.

-Greek leaders are due to meet later to agree a deal on painful austerity steps needed to secure a 130 billion euro rescue from the IMF and European Union that will avert a default in March.
+Greek parties will try yet again on Wednesday to strike a deal to accept painful reforms in return for a new international rescue, having delayed a decision the previous day.

-The belief that a deal will be reached broadly buoyed riskier currencies and weighed on the safe-haven U.S. dollar.
+The belief that a deal will be reached, avoiding a Greek default in March, broadly buoyed riskier assets, with UK equities up 0.3 percent, and weighed on the safe-haven U.S. dollar.

-But the pound fell against a firmer euro and analysts said it could come under further pressure with the prospect looming of further monetary easing by the Bank of England on Thursday.

-Sterling rose 0.1 percent against the dollar to a high of $1.5929, its strongest since mid-November, though it pared some of its gains as traders cited macro funds and Middle East names selling above $1.5920.
-It was last at $1.5901.
+Sterling rose 0.1 percent to a high of $1.5925 against the dollar, its strongest since mid-November.

-BoE policymakers are expected to opt for a further 50 billion pounds of quantitative easing at a policy decision on Thursday in order to bolster the UK's struggling economy.
+Market participants were wary, however, ahead of a Bank of England policy decision on Thursday where policymakers are expected to opt for a further 50 billion pounds of quantitative easing in order to aid the UK's struggling economy.

+"Sterling is moving along with other risk assets, and the trend looks good for further gains," said Kathleen Brooks, research director at FOREX.com.

+"The reaction to QE will depend on the size, whether it is 50 billion or 75 billion, as a lot of people are expecting it."

 Quantitative easing involves flooding the market with more pounds and is usually negative for a currency.